Environmental engineering science: Lower division coursework

-Lower division coursework in this field requires the student to take several laboratory-based classes in calculus-based physics, chemistry, biology, programming and analysis.
+Lower division coursework in this field requires the student to take several laboratory-based classes in calculus-based physics, physics (the most important of sub-categories being mechanics and electromagnetism), chemistry, biology, programming and analysis.
 This is intended to give the student background information in order to introduce them to the engineering fields and to prepare them for more technical information in their upper division coursework.
+These courses play an important role in helping the people who decide to study or work in the EES category get a better understanding of physical and chemical properties that underlie the environmental systems around us, especially when attempting to understand the various forms of quality that the world around us might have.